 Below given is the process to registering on the GST Portal and login

-For www.gst.gov.in, there are two kinds of login procedures.
+For gst portal, there are two kinds of login procedures.
 One is for returning tourists, and the other is for first-time visitors.
 Let’s take a closer look at both protocols:

-Step 1 – Go to www.gst.gov.in or the GST portal and click on the ‘Login’ link in the top right corner of the website.
+Step 1 – Go to the GST portal and click on the ‘Login’ link in the top right corner of the website.

 Step 2 – Tap on ‘Login’ after entering your email, password, and captcha code.